Welcome to Veterinary Faculty of

 The Quality Committee for the degrees and MSc of the Veterinary Faculty are in charge of the coordination of the programmes for different subjects.
 These committees also assess teaching quality and supervise, modify and analyse all aspects related to the teaching activity in the Faculty.
 The Committee meet at least once every trimester/term.

-The Faculty of Veterinary Medicine in Cáceres aims to take care of its students, staff and the environment for the development of the city, the region and the country.
+The Veterinary Faculty in Cáceres aims to take care of its students, staff and the environment for the development of the city, the region and the country.

 Thank you for you visit!